-To manually refresh, click the icon.
+To refresh manually, click on the icon.

 The export button allows, depending on the windows and the type of information displayed, different operations:

-Adding by pressing the button, the menu or the Ctrl + A shortcut.
+To add a connection, click on the button, the menu or the Ctrl + A shortcut.
 Adding a connection takes 3 steps.